overture-stack/microservice-template-java/README.md

 This template provides the following:

 * Spring-Boot Application with Spring Security
-* JWT Authentication
+* JWT Authorization
 * JWT Asymmetric Verificaiton - fetches public-key from web on start-up
 * JWT Filter - User Role and Status requirements implemented by default
 * Docker and Docker-Compose configuration

+## Template Guide
+Here is a convenient list of steps to create a new application based on this template:

+1. Fork this!
+2. Update __pom.xml__:
+    - `groupId`
+    - `artifactId`
+    - `name`
+    - `description`
+3. Update __application.yml__:
+    - `auth.jwt.publicKeyUrl` - URL to fetch the JWT verification key
+4. Update __README.md__:
+    - Replace current README with template - __README.template.md__
+    - Remove template file
+    - Update Project name and description in new README

 ## Requirements
-The following software is required to run the application.
-It can be run locally or in a docker container.
+The application can be run locally or in a docker container, the requirements for each setup are listed below.

 ### EGO
 A running instance of [EGO](https://github.com/overture-stack/ego/) is required to generate the Authorization tokens and to provide the verification key.

-[EGO](https://github.com/overture-stack/ego/) can be cloned and run locally if no public server is available.
+[EGO](https://github.com/overture-stack/ego/) can be cloned and run locally if a public instance is not setup.

 ### Local